-This year’s Open Enrollment Period is Nov.
-1 to Dec.
-15, 2017.
-This means you only have 45 days to purchase an Individual health insurance plan.
-Fortunately, you can start shopping for a plan in October before the official open enrollment period begins.
+This year’s Open Enrollment Period (OEP) is Nov.
+1 through Dec.
+15, 2018.
+This means you only have 45 days to purchase, switch or renew an individual health insurance plan.
+The good news is you can start shopping for a plan in October before the official OEP begins.

 How do you get started?

 Next, think through your budget.
-It’s important to consider your monthly premium costs, your deductible and potential out-of-pocket expenses.
+It’s important to consider your monthly premium costs, your deductible and out-of-pocket expenses (Unclear on these terms?
+Here’s a quick guide).
 It’s easy to go with the lowest monthly premium, but it might end up costing you more in the long run.
-Review each policy’s annual out-of-pocket maximum to determine the most you might have to spend on health care expenses during the year.
-This amount does not include your monthly premium costs.
+Review each policy’s annual out-of-pocket limit to determine the most you might have to spend on health care expenses during the year.
+This amount does not include your monthly premium.

-Bonus budgeting tips – Some health plans offer additional cost saving benefits and tools that help you minimize your health care expenses throughout the year.
+Bonus budgeting tips – some plans offer additional cost saving benefits and tools that help you minimize your health care expenses throughout the year.

-- A plan that comes with a Health Savings Account (HSA) can help you save money because any money you choose to contribute to the account is done before taxes.
-Therefore, it is tax free.
-When you use this account to pay for your health care expenses, rather than paying straight out of your pocket, you can see significant savings.
+- A plan that comes with a Health Savings Account (HSA) can help you save money because all funds contributed to the account is done before taxes, meaning it’s tax-free.
+When you use this account to pay for your health care expenses rather than paying straight out of your pocket, you can see significant savings.

 - Seek out tools that help you estimate any costs you may incur before you receive care.
-Priority Health, for example, offers a Cost Estimator that allows you to research the costs associated with expected health care services and provides estimated out-of-pocket expenses based on your unique health plan.
+For example, Priority Health offers a Cost Estimator that allows members to research the costs associated with expected health care services and provides estimated out-of-pocket expenses based on your unique health plan.

 Step 3: Choose and enroll in a plan